You are about to play a YouTube Video, if you confirm you accept the external YouTube resources.

 SWISS will be the world's first airline to fly with solar fuel

-This cooperation once again underscores the pioneering role of the Lufthansa Group, which has been active in the research, testing and use of SAF for more than ten years and is driving key technologies such as the Sun-to-Liquid process as part of the CleanTech Hub.
+This collaboration once again underscores the pioneering role of the Lufthansa Group, which has been active in the research, testing, and use of Sustainable Aviation Fuel (SAF) for more than a decade.
+Through initiatives such as the CleanTech Hub, the Group continues to drive key technologies like the Sun-to-Liquid process to scale and commercialize sustainable energy solutions.

-The Lufthansa Group CleanTech Hub is proud of this partnership, and is looking forward to further collaboration to get this technology scaled and commercialized.
+The Lufthansa Group CleanTech Hub is proud of this milestone and looks forward to further collaboration with Synhelion to advance solar fuel technology and contribute to a more sustainable future for aviation.